Welcome to my blog!

 My “day job” is “virtual lawyer.”
 (At least until the day I strike luck with a “best seller.”
 A girl can only dream.)
 I can’t complain.
 I’ve had some pretty neat jobs.
 I have worked with major corporations and smaller companies, as well as on my own.
 Most of all, I have met wonderful people during my life journey to date.
 I left my job as a U.S. Space Shuttle engineer working at NASA/Kennedy Space Center for law school in 1993, graduated from GWU Law School in 1996, worked with some great companies–including defense and government contractors, nonprofit “think tanks,” consulting firms and law firms–worked for a famous Apollo-era astronaut, and eventually established my virtual law practice in business and intellectual property law in Florida (virtual = work from home.)

-During the past eighteen years, while continuing to practice law, I launched a start-up technology company, enjoyed teaching as an adjunct professor of legal ethics and negotiations for a top-rated Executive M.B.A. program in Florida, wrote and self-published six books (see below for more detail), served my community in various leadership roles, and raised an amazing daughter with my husband of 22 years (still going; I am happy.
-He’s a saint.)
+During the past two decades, while continuing to practice law, I launched a start-up technology company, enjoyed teaching as an adjunct professor of legal ethics and negotiations for a top-rated Executive M.B.A. program in Florida, wrote and self-published six books (see below for more detail), served my community in various leadership roles, and raised an amazing daughter with my husband of 24 years.

 My diverse preparation, experiences, successes and failures have enabled me to strategically spot the “dos and don’ts” of business ownership and operation.
 I leverage this knowledge for the benefit of my clients.
 Besides helping my law practice clients, including other authors, I also love to write and share my knowledge and experiences through teaching, coaching, and speaking engagements.